-The Sercombe Federation will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).
+Gainsborough Primary & Nursery Academy will obtain parents/carers' written consent for photographs to be taken or published (for example, on our website, or in newspapers or other publications or marketing materials.

-Staff will ensure The Sercombe Federation designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.
+Staff will ensure the Gainsborough Primary & Nursery Academy designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.